-The BUSM Mass Spectrometry Resource is engaged in the development and application of mass spectral methods for biology and medicine with primary emphasis on studies of oligosaccharides and glycoconjugates.
-Our laboratory is a Research Resource supported by the NIH National Center for Research Resources.
+The BUSM Center for Biomedical Mass Spectrometry is engaged in the development and application of mass spectral methods for biology and medicine with primary emphasis on studies of oligosaccharides and glycoconjugates.
+Our laboratories are supported by the NIH National Center for Research Resources.

-The mission of the Boston University Mass Spectrometry Resource for Biology and Medicine is to pursue sophisticated mass spectrometry in an environment with close interaction with life scientists and physicians.
-Resource faculty are members of the Department of Biochemistry and the Division of Graduate Medical Sciences at the Boston University School of Medicine.
+Our mission is to pursue sophisticated mass spectrometry in an environment with close interaction with life scientists and physicians.
+Faculty are members of the Department of Biochemistry and the Division of Graduate Medical Sciences at the Boston University School of Medicine.
 The goals of the resource are to:

 - Advance mass spectrometric methods and instrumentation to meet the needs of biochemistry and medicine,

 - Identify new areas appropriate for mass spectrometry in the health sciences and to develop new approaches using this technology,